Teaching First Sounds - Complete Unit with FREEBIES

 This targeted approach, and constant review really helps to build student's confidence and mastery of first sounds.

-This worksheet is a FREEBIE!
-It is available for you to print at the end of this post.
+These worksheets are FREE!
+They are available for you to print at the end of this post.

 I made another activity that follows this same sequence of letters, and we use it in our literacy centers.
 See below!